fabianfladischer/volatility-targeting-overlay/README.md

 a date column (first column), and a price/value column such as PX_LAST / LAST / similar.
 If your files have different column names, update the column mapping in src/run_aapl_ewma_voltarget.py.

+## Notes
+This is a personal research/portfolio project for educational purposes (not investment advice).